shirokonto/UrbanJungle/README.md

 ![WilmaRuns](https://user-images.githubusercontent.com/57158200/151724072-a355c962-94cc-47d5-b1b3-b378a9bf6538.gif)

 ## Idea :bulb:
-Urban Jungle was inspired by Mirror's Edge and Infamous, where the player parkours over the roofs of 'The City' and Seattle.
+Wilma On Edge (working title: Urban Jungle) was inspired by Mirror's Edge and Infamous, where the player parkours over the roofs of 'The City' and Seattle.
 In our brainstorming session we planned the features, which we could achieve together in five weeks.

 ## How to play (Controls) :joystick:
 ### Keyboard